-It may sound daunting to build a networked fitness ecosystem, but these days it’s becoming an absolute must if you want to recruit and retain members for your gym.
-When you have a facility and staff dedicated to learning from information collected, you can reach beyond fitness campaigns and member check-ins to create personalised programming.7
+It may sound daunting to build a networked fitness ecosystem, but these days it’s becoming an absolute must if you want to recruit and retain members to your gym.
+When you have a facility and staff dedicated to learning from information collected, you can reach beyond fitness campaigns and member check-ins to create personalized programming.7

 When different areas of your facility, from location and layout to technology, are all working with the same purpose in mind, magic can strike – creating the facility your members need and the business you desire.

 Read about how to manage your other gym assets:

 1 “How to Choose a Location for Your New Gym,” Precor Resource Center

 3 “Strategies for Implementing a Successful Group Training Program,” IHRSA Summaries